 The result of such low-pass filter is a blurry image with better edges than other uniform smoothing algorithms.
 This makes it a suitable choice for algorithms such as Canny edge detector.

-The math equations below show how to calculate the proper weights of the kernel.
+The math equations below show how to calculate the proper weights of a Gaussian kernel.

 One dimensional Gaussian function